History is a discipline of interpretation.

 That which was from the beginning, which we have heard, which we have seen with our own eyes; which we looked upon and have touched with our hands, concerning the word of life.
 (1 John 1:1)

 Josephus was a Jewish historian from the first century.
-He wrote a little bit about Jesus, and in
+He wrote a little bit about Jesus, and in this he confirmed that the apostles were telling everyone that Jesus had appeared to them:

 At this time there was a wise man who was called Jesus… Pilate condemned him to be condemned and to die.
 And those who had become his disciples did not abandon his discipleship.
 They reported that he had appeared to them three days after his crucifixion and that he was alive; accordingly, he was perhaps the Messiah concerning whom the prophets have recounted wonders.
 (Josephus)